Trans Land 2!

 Is Trans Land accessible?

 "Accessible" depends on a person's needs of course, and we recognize it's impossible for a space to be 100% accessible -- particularly considering some accessibility needs conflict with each other.Our space is considered "ADA Accessible" by the land management and there is one ADA accessible cabin.
-There are large grass fields, some with slight elevation, that have varying accessibility.
-The entrance to our swimming area requires a natural step into the water.Please contact us with any specific accessibility questions, and/or include any accessibility requests in your application!
+There are trails and surfaces that have varying accessibility.Please contact us with any specific accessibility questions, and/or include any accessibility requests in your application!

 What about COVID?

-We ask everyone to take a COVID test within 48 hours before arrival to Trans Land, and then take another COVID test upon arrival.
+We ask everyone to take a COVID test within 48 hours before arrival to Trans Land 2, and then take another COVID test upon arrival.
 We'll have COVID tests on site and will work as community to provide tests for those who need them before arrival.Most of our space is outdoors, except the cabins, cafeteria/kitchen, and restroom buildings.
-Folks who don't wish to stay in a cabin with others can stay in tent (either bring your own or we can provide aid if needed).You're welcome to wear masks throughout camp, especially when close to others.
+Folks who don't wish to stay in a cabin or shelter with others can stay in tent (either bring your own or we can provide aid if needed).You're welcome to wear masks throughout camp, especially when close to others.
 We encourage folks to distance whenever you can.
-We'll have some masks available.Folks can come and go from camp and may go to public spaces (such as restaurants) during camp.
+We'll have some KN95 masks available.Folks can come and go from camp and may go to public spaces (such as restaurants) during camp.
 We highly encourage you to wear masks when you're indoors outside of camp, to stay away from crowds, and to eat outdoors whenever you can.Let's keep each other safe! <3

 one of our picnic areas